savitagup/901NodeIntro-1/Labs/Ch04-FileAccess/Ex02-ReadFilePromises/README.md

-# Chapter 4 Working with Files - Part II Promises
+# Chapter 4 Working with Files - Part 2 Promises

+## Directory and files

+1. In your \WIP directory, create directories `\WIP\Ch04\part2`

+1. In this directory, create a file called `promise-read.js`

+1. Create another file called `input.txt` with this text:
+    ```
+    Hello world!
+Im read with promise-read.js
+    ```

 ## Overview

-* This differs from Part I in that you will now uses Promises instead of messy callbacks.
+* This differs from Part I in that you will now uses Promises instead of callbacks.
-* You will do your work in the `Begin` folder, modifying `promise-read.js`

 * You will use Bluebird's PromisifyAll to modify the fs module to return promises

 * You will use Bluebird's Promise.try() to wrap around a call to fs.readFileAsync and read the `./input.txt` file

 * Print the file contents to the terminal, if successful

 * Print an error to the terminal if one occurs

 ## Detailed Steps

-1. Expand the `Begin` folder and open the `package.json` file.

-1. What dependencies are listed?
+1. Add bluebird as a dependecy. dependencies are listed?
 Can you find the documentation?

 1. Open the file `promise-read.js`.
 Notice the setting of the Promise variable.